Subsidising Cruel Factory Farms: Taxpayers funding intensive farming and deforestation

 Key facts:

-• The subsidised production of food drives land expansion that causes around 14% of global deforestation.
-The key drivers of this expansion are beef, soybeans (mostly used for animal feed) and palm oil4.
+- The subsidised production of food drives land expansion that causes around 14% of global deforestation.
+The key drivers of this expansion are beef, soybeans (mostly used for animal feed) and palm oil.

-• In Brazil, home to COP30, the subsidies granted to the beef sector is on average roughly $3.1 billion USD per year when the industry pays only about $3.8 billion USD annually in taxes.
+- In Brazil, home to COP30, the subsidies granted to the beef sector are on average roughly $3.1 billion USD per year, when the industry pays only about $3.8 billion USD annually in taxes.

 The report identifies a major transparency gap in how agricultural subsidies are reported globally.
 Most major subsidising economies, including the US, China and India, do not disclose exact figures for subsidies directed to animal production.

-In the EU, where detailed data exists for agricultural subsidies, the average annual industrial farming financial support is approximately $88.5 billion USD per year5.
+In the EU, where detailed data exists for agricultural subsidies, total financial support for industrial farming reached approximately $88.5 billion USD between 2021 and 2023.
 The report shows that if half this amount were redirected toward plant-based diets and sustainable farming systems, each year it would save 25.9 million megalitres of water and free 19.4 million hectares of land in the EU alone.

 Factory farming is a major contributor to the planet’s environmental degradation and some of the worst animal welfare abuses, confining 76 billion animals annually in barren and overcrowded facilities.